 - Business development: A succinct elevator pitch that effectively describes your offering, a basic “script” for your sales process, and common sales email templates.

-- Client consultations: Or, specific questions you can ask prospects to find out more about their business, goals, and pain points.
+- Client consultations: Or, specific questions you can ask prospects to find out more about their business, business goals, and pain points.

 - Client onboarding process: Erin Flynn’s intro packet system will help you cover all the bases.